-Q: What are the minimum eligibility requirements for participation in an EDCTP-funded project?*
+Q: What are the minimum eligibility requirements for participation in an EDCTP2 action

 A: This depends on the type of funding:

 - Calls for Proposals based on a Research and Innovation Action (RIA) require the consortium to comprise at least three different legal entities.
-Two of the legal entities must be established in two different European Participating States (see EDCTP website) and there must be a minimum of one legal entity established in an eligible sub-Saharan African country.
+Two of the legal entities shall be established in two different European Participating States (see EDCTP website) and at least one of the legal entities must be established in a sub-Saharan African country.
 All three legal entities shall be independent of each other.

-- For Calls for Proposals based on a Coordination & Support Action (CSA) or a Training & Mobility Action (TMA), the requirement is at least one legal entity established in a European Participating State or a sub-Saharan African country eligible under Horizon2020, unless otherwise specified in the call text.
+- For Calls for Proposals based on a Coordination & Support Action (CSA) or a Training & Mobility Action (TMA), the requirement is at least one legal entity established in a European Participating State or a sub-Saharan African country, unless otherwise specified in the call text.

 Q: Which countries in Europe are EDCTP Participating States?